boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

 :math:`g_{xy}=g_{yz}=0`), one can solve equation :eq:`full_laplace_inv` :math:`y` plane by :math:`y` plane.

-The first approach utilizes the face that it is possible to Fourier transform the equation in :math:`z` (using some assumptions described in section :ref:`sec-num-laplace`), and solve a tridiagonal system for each mode.
+The first approach utilizes the fact that it is possible to Fourier transform the equation in :math:`z` (using some assumptions described in section :ref:`sec-num-laplace`), and solve a tridiagonal system for each mode.
 These inversion problems are band-diagonal (tri-diagonal in